Van der Gugten puts Glamorgan on top v Gloucs

 He shared a stand of 66 with James Bracey, who fell to David Lloyd for 33 on the stroke of tea.

-Van der Gugten then took over as he ran through the middle order with four lbw decisions in quick succession in a hostile spell as the visitors looked like rabbits caught in the headlights.
+Van der Gugten then took over as he ran through the middle order with four lbw decisions in quick succession in a hostile spell to pass 200 first-class victims for Glamorgan, as the visitors looked like rabbits caught in the headlights.

 When James Harris bowled namesake Marcus, Gloucestershire had lost six wickets for 37.